MatthijsKamstra/haxephp/intro.md

 ###For who is this?

-For clever, cool and handsom developers.
+For clever, cool and handsome developers.
 Duh! :D

 * Probably for PHP developers who already started with Haxe.
 * PHP developers who write more then a half a dozen classes.